dpzhang/Project_ALDA/README.md

 * 3. After cloning the git repo, you will find a new local sub-directory called **Project_ALDA**.
 * 4. In your terminal, type in <code>sh alda_prep.sh</code>.
-    + After typing in this line of code, you might be asked to input your password.
+    + After typing in this line of code, you might be asked to input the password of your machine.
     + After inputting your password, it would start to install all required packages so as to ensure AldaCourse could run successfully and smoothly in your machine.
+    + **Friendly Reminder**: it might take about 30s to 1min and patience is a virtue:sunglasses:.
 * 5. **Open a new terminal**, and type in <code>sh alda_init.sh</code>.
 It
      would automatically open your default web browser and you will see our interface, powered by Django, in front of you.